nicholasverdugo/Obsidian/Senior Project/ShapeWorks notes.md

 		- The amount of particles the program generates
 		- Keep this number low while fine-tuning your parameters (x<64)
 		- Increasing it provides a mesh with higher detail at the end, but takes much longer
-		- Increase
 	- Initial Relative Weighting
-		-
+		- How the initial correspondence is weighted
+		- Increase this number (by a factor of 0.01) in order to make particles correspond better
 	- Relative Weighting
-		-
-	- Starting Regularization
-		-
+		- Relative weighting of correspondence during optimization
+		- Decrease this number (by a factor of 1) to help particles spread more evenly across the mesh
-	- Ending Regularization
+	- Starting Regularization & Ending Regularization
-		-
+		- Don't worry about modifying these(?)
 	- Iterations Per Split
 		-
 	- Optimization Iterations